 - Some web browsers do not universally support them.

 The Tagged Image File Format by Adobe aims to provide compatibility across all platforms.
 Like its counterparts, a TIFF file allows for lossless compression, albeit with the ability to keep your images in the best quality possible.

 - You can scan images in RGB and CMYK colors.

-- You can maintain layers, masks, and transparencies.
+- TIFF files maintain layers, masks, and transparencies.

-- They provide the best resolution and are ideal for photo printing.
+- TIFF files provide the best resolution and are ideal for photo scanning & printing.

 - Compression doesn’t result in image data loss.